skojaku/km_config/README.md

   %	return mtrnd;
   %}
   ```
-  and remove line 63 and 82 to make the following function activate:
+  and remove lines 63 and 82 to make the following function callable:

   ```cpp
   std::mt19937_64 init_random_number_generator(){